 Brethren Faith in Action Fund News

-The Brethren Faith in Action Fund (BFIA) has aided six congregations with its latest round of grants.
+The Brethren Faith in Action Fund (BFIA) in its latest round of grants, approved in late 2024 through early 2025, has given grants to eight Church of the Brethren congregations.
 The fund provides grants using money generated by the sale of the upper campus of the Brethren Service Center in New Windsor, Md.

-• Brethren Faith in Action Fund aids six congregations and one camp
+- Brethren Faith in Action grants go to four congregations and a camp